 These items should be collated and sent to the Director of Admissions, who will then bring the request before the Advanced Studies Committee (ASC) on the applicant’s behalf.
 Such requests will be evaluated by the ASC after reviewing the student’s record in graduate work undertaken to date.

 Applicants must have the Master of Divinity or other equivalent graduate degree in theology or disciplines appropriate to their proposed PhD study.
 Applicants may be required to complete additional specified prerequisites as part of the PhD curriculum.
 Graduate academic work with a cumulative GPA of at least 3.3 is required.
-All applicants to the PhD program must include a valid GRE score as part of their application.
+The GRE is not required and will not be viewed if submitted.
 International students for whom English is not a native language must submit both a valid GRE score and a valid TOEFL score to complete their applications.
-While there is not a minimum GRE required, students are advised to have a combined verbal/quantitative score of at least 1300 (old system) or 315 (new system) and a writing score of at least 5.0 in order to have a competitive application.

 Those who wish to be considered must complete the application by December 15 for admission the following fall.
 There are no admissions to the PhD program in the Spring Semester.